azoth-os/azoth/README.md

  4. **Modular Ecosystem:**
 Enable the development of drivers and services in any language that can be compiled into Wasm, while ensuring they cannot crash the system.
 5. **Sovereignty and Privacy (Privacy by Design):**

 - **Granular Isolation:** Each sensor (microphone, camera, GPS) has its own isolated module.
-Access is physically revoked by Cinnabar as soon as it is no longer needed.
+Access is physically revoked by [Athanor] as soon as it is no longer needed.

 - **Hardware Anti-Tracking:** Minimize side-channel information leakage between applications through Wasm isolation.